Penelope Schenk grew up in Southwest Harbor, Maine. Her parents, both painters,

 Library, and is one of the city's many

-cyclists, dodging buses and determined pedestrians.
+cyclists, dodging buses, other cyclists, and determined pedestrians.

 Their